What Are Amphetamines?

 There are two broad treatment options:

 - Inpatient treatment allows for 24-hour focused care, and time away from the temptations of the user’s everyday environment.
 Patients who have co-occurring mental illnesses have been reported to benefit greatly from the integrated treatment offered in inpatient treatment programs.
-Additionally, inpatient treatment is highly effective for those whose social support systems or family environment are not conducive to successful recovery.
+Additionally, inpatient treatment is highly effective for those whose social support systems or family environments are not conducive to successful recovery.
 Many addicts find themselves homeless, and inpatient treatment is reported to be beneficial to such addicted persons, providing them a safe and comfortable environment, while offering the assistance of social services which can help them find housing after treatment.

-- Outpatient programs allow the patient to live at home, while attending day or evening programs several days a week.
+- Outpatient programs allow the patient to live at home while attending day or evening programs several days a week.
 It is considered to be a good option for those who have a supportive home environment and support system, with ease of access to treatment, e.g. transportation, medical, and lab services.
 Patients who are highly motivated to stay clean, and who are able to follow a treatment plan, can benefit greatly from outpatient treatment.

-Note that there are many variants of those two options, such as luxury or private treatment center.
+Note that there are many variants of those two options, such as luxury or private treatment centers.
 Speak with a medical professional or addiction specialist about the best treatment for your or your loved one’s addiction.